Exabyte-io/documentation/docs/tutorials/dft/kpt-convergence.md

 The present tutorial page explains how to run a [convergence study](../../models/auxiliary-concepts/reciprocal-space/convergence.md) of the size of the [grid of k-points](../../models/auxiliary-concepts/reciprocal-space/sampling.md), necessary for sampling the symmetry-irreducible wedge of the Brillouin Zone of the crystal structure under investigation, using [density functional theory](../../models-directory/dft/overview.md).

-K-point convergence can be run either as a stand-alone [workflow](../../workflows/overview.md), or prepended as an [Add-on](../../workflows/addons/overview.md) to another [property calculation](../../properties/overview.md).
+K-point convergence can be run either as a stand-alone [workflow](../../workflows/overview.md), or prepended as a [Workflow Add-on](../../workflows/addons/overview.md) to another [property calculation](../../properties/overview.md).

 For the sake of the present tutorial, we will study the issue of k-point convergence for the case of crystalline silicon under its equilibrium cubic-diamond crystal structure, by making use of [VASP](../../software-directory/modeling/vasp/overview.md) as the main simulation engine.
 We will investigate k-point convergence in the context of a [Total Energy](../../properties-directory/scalar/total-energy.md) calculation.